tyler-lovelace1/rCausalMGM/README.md

 <img src="plots/pcmax_graph_stabs_adj.png" width="50%" /><img src="plots/pcmax_graph_stabs_orient.png" width="50%" />

-**Figure 2:** A pair of representations of the original causal graph learned by PC-Max on the full `train_n300_p10` dataset.
+**Figure 2:** A pair of representations of the original causal graph learned by PC-Max on the simulated dataset.
 Edge thickness represents adjacency frequency from 0 to 1 (left), and orientation frequency from 0 to 1 (right).